Performing a Twitter audit may not be your favorite task as a marketer, but it is still something you have to check off your list.

-Also make sure you keep in check the required dimensions.
+Also make sure you keep in mind the required dimensions for each image.
 Your profile photo should be 400 x 400 pixels, while your header should have 1500 x 500 pixels.

-Make sure your Twitter Bio is not just an empty space.
-Use those 160 characters responsibly since you have to attract more followers right from the start.
+Make sure your Twitter bio is not just an empty space.
+Use those 160 characters responsibly to attract the right people from the start.

 And yes, people really do read social media bios.
 At least I do.
 Your bio should explain what your brand’s about and how it can help prospective clients.

-If you have some pinned Tweets check to see what they are about.
-Maybe you have more relevant posts about your latest accomplishments or updates.
+If you have some pinned Tweets check to see what they are about, and remove those which are no longer relevant.
+Maybe you have more recent posts about your latest accomplishments or updates.

 The next thing you should look at are your tweets.
 The tone of voice you use and the type of content you spread can tell a lot about your brand.

 One of your main interests is to develop your own trademark when it comes to writing.
-Since the length of the posts is limited, make sure you use the right words to deliver the information.
+Since the length of posts is quite limited (4000 characters for Twitter Blue subscribers but only 280 characters for non-paying users), make sure you use the right words to deliver your message.

 Then assess the type of content you use.
 There is a wide range of post types you can choose from.
 You can test them all and then analyze which ones are performing better to know where your focus should be.

-When you look at your tweets, you will want to check the engagement, impressions and interactions.
-These are the most important Twitter metrics to keep an eye on.
+These are some of the most important Twitter metrics you should keep an eye on.